 hold their own in competition with other breeds, often showing surprising athleticism and strength for their size.

-The uniqueness of the Haflinger lies, of course, in its golden chestnut coloring and long flowing white mane and tail.
+Behavior The uniqueness of the Haflinger lies, of course, in its golden chestnut coloring and long flowing white mane and tail.
 But more unique is the

 people-loving, willing and forgiving temperament that was established over centuries of living alongside and working with the mountain